Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that create a new local variable.
+a script that creates global variable